D3: Reframing Your Thinking

 Reframing is a powerful skill for navigating a nonlinear life.

-It’s not just about forcing a silver lining onto setbacks but cultivating the mental agility to shift your perspective when life swerves off script.
-It’s the difference between seeing failure as an endpoint versus viewing it as a lesson or a recalibration.
+It’s not just about forcing a silver lining onto setbacks.
+It's about cultivating the mental agility to shift your perspective when life swerves off script.

-It’s not reacting in the moment; it’s stepping back to reflect.
+It’s not reacting in the moment.
+It’s stepping back to reflect.
 It’s asking, “What else could this mean?” or “What might I do with this?” instead of letting frustration or self-doubt take over.

 Think of it like adjusting a camera lens.
 Most people stay locked into one viewpoint, snapping a picture and assuming the scene is set.
 But reframing challenges you to zoom out, recompose, and notice details you might have missed.
-It gives you the tools to pivot, adapt, and rewrite the narrative—even when things feel chaotic or senseless.

 👉 Want a refresher?
 Jump back to the 4 Principles →